-The County participates in the Wyoming Retirement System (the "System"), a statewide cost-sharing multiple-employer public employee retirement system.
+The County participates in the Wyoming Retirement System (the System), a statewide cost-sharing multiple-employer public employee retirement system.
 The System is established and governed by the respective sections of Wyoming state statute.
 The statute provides for the administration of the System under the direction of the Wyoming State Retirement Board whose members are appointed by the Governor.
 The System issues a publicly available financial report that includes financial statements and required supplementary information for the System.
-Reports can be obtained on the Wyoming Retirement System website ([retirement.state.wy.us/](http://retirement.state.wy.us/)).
+Reports can be obtained on the Wyoming Retirement System website (retirement.wyo.gov).